gabrielsalvi/round-of-16-libertadores/readme.md

 ### Description:

-This software generates matches of the round of 16.
+This software generates the matches of the round of 16.
 The system is based on the format of Libertadores da América, where the contenders of the **pot A** play against the contenders of the **pot B**.

 ### Process in real life: